JiayiChen05/Predicting-Loan-Payback/README.md

 ---

 ## Evaluation

-Models are evaluated on the validation set using:
+Models are evaluated on the held-out validation set using:
 - Accuracy
 - ROC-AUC (primary metric)
 - Confusion Matrix

+Logistic Regression provides a strong and stable linear baseline.
+KNN trades some predictive performance for reduced computational cost.
-Among all tested models, the Random Forest classifier achieves the strongest overall performance and is chosen for final prediction.
+Random Forest demonstrates the strongest overall validation performance, particularly in terms of ROC-AUC.

 ---

 ## Confusion Matrix Interpretation

-Random Forest shows:
+The confusion matrix for the Random Forest model indicates:
-- High True Positives (In this case, it is correctly predicted successful repayments)
+- A high number of true positive predictions, corresponding to correctly identified successful repayments
-- Reasonable ability to detect defaults despite imbalance
+- Improved detection of default cases despite class imbalance
-- Lower False Positive Rate compared to KNN
+- A balanced trade-off between false positives and false negatives

-Therefore, this suggests Random Forest is the most reliable model for risk-sensitive financial applications.
+Overall, this suggests that Random Forest provides reliable performance for risk-aware loan repayment prediction.

 ---

-## Final Model & Test Prediction
+## Model Selection and Test Set Inference

-The selected Random Forest model is used to generate predictions on the test set.
+Based on validation performance, the Random Forest model is used to perform inference on the test set.
-The model outputs **probability scores** representing the likelihood that a loan will be paid back, which are formatted according to Kaggle submission requirements.
+The trained pipeline generates probability scores representing the likelihood that a loan will be paid back.

+Predicted probabilities are stored in a submission-style format with `id` and `loan_paid_back`, and the output distribution is inspected to ensure reasonable probability ranges.

 ---